ivonnerubio/Automatic-Document-Revision-Control/README.md

 INTRODUCTION
 ------------

-The automatic revision control will automatically increase the revision on a file everytime its uploaded by the user by an increment of 1.
-Once it is implemented, it will lock the revision and it will now appear as "Auto" during the onload screen.
-As soon as the file is uploaded it, the revision will show.
-The help guide located on this folder will walk you further on how the process will look like for both new and previous files.
+The automatic revision control will automatically increase the revision on a document everytime its uploaded by the user by an increment of 1.
+Once it is implemented, it will lock the revision and it will appear as "Auto" during the onload screen.
+As soon as the document is uploaded, the numerical revision will show.

+The help guide located on this repository will walk you further on how the process works om new and previous documents.